 Have you made a difference as a Course Rep?
 Maybe you changed the content of module handbooks, managed to alter assessment dates, ran your own survey or got involved with helping your School?

-Let us know and you will get 5 rep reward points, recognition in the Course Rep newsletter and a chance to win Course Rep of the month!
+Let us know and you will get recognition in the Course Rep newsletter and a chance to win Course Rep of the Month!

 Victoria Clark (Chemistry) – Victoria worked with Biochemistry students to ensure that they had the appropriate material to revise from and to raise issues regarding assessments.
 She contacted the course director who worked with staff to make them aware of the issues raised and to try and resolve them as quickly as possible.
 Well done, Victoria!